DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/container-best-practices/README.md

 :::tip

-Once you are done, compare your solution with the reference [Dockerfile](https://github.com/DevOpsHiveHQ/dynamic-devops-roadmap/blob/main/docs/projects/container-best-practices/Dockerfile).
+Once you are done, compare your solution with the [reference](https://github.com/DevOpsHiveHQ/dynamic-devops-roadmap/blob/main/docs/projects/container-best-practices/reference).

 Ensure that you understand all aspects of the reference.
 :::